 DNR Managed lands have begun to open.
 Some facilities may not be open.

 Galbraith is still open, but we are asking people to not drive to the trailheads.
 Per the stay at home directives, if you have to drive somewhere to recreate, should you be going there?
 Limit your groups, keep your distance and follow COVID-19 Protocols.

 USFS - Federal trails are still technically open, but bathrooms, day-use areas, parking and facilities are closed.
 That said, unless you live in Glacier or have easy access to USFS land off of 20, then you would need to drive out to these lands and should be following the stay at home directives.

-As of March 24th, the City of Bellingham Parks and the Port of Bellingham have decided to close down the Whatcom Falls Pump Track, Civic Dirt Jumps and Waterfront Bike Park are all being CLOSED.
-Closed signs and flagging will be up by tomorrow.
-This closure includes all park facilities like playgrounds, fenced dog areas, sport courts and disc golf.
+The City of Bellingham Parks and the Port of Bellingham have opened the Whatcom Falls Pump Track, Civic Dirt Jumps and Waterfront Bike Park

 What is Open?

 At this point, our parks, open spaces and trails are still open - that includes Chuckanut, Stewart, Lookout, Blanchard and Galbraith.
 Again, consider the time you are out on trails and recreating solo or only with the people in your household.
 If you meet up with a friend or two, keep your distance while outside.
 We will be installing signage at Kiosks and trailheads by Thursday of this week.

 We are asking folks to run, ride or hike to the trails - if possible.
 If you are parking in front of someone's house, you could be asymptomatic and unknowingly exposing neighbors.
 If you must drive, how about parking at Kulshan Middle School or Lake Padden and riding a little extra distance?

 UPDATE: Organized Events, Trail Days and Youth Classes